mlflow/mlflow/docs/source/tracking.rst

 The Tracking UI lets you visualize, search and compare runs, as well as download run artifacts or metadata for analysis in other tools.
 If you have been logging runs to a local ``mlruns`` directory, simply run ``mlflow ui`` in the directory above it, and it will load the corresponding runs.
-Alternatively, the :ref:`mlflow server <tracking_server>` serves the same UI, and enables remote storage of run information.
+Alternatively, the :ref:`mlflow server <tracking_server>` serves the same UI, and enables remote storage of run artifacts.

 The UI contains the following key features: